scoskey/m0037/notes.md

 * For any sequence $f\in X^{\mathbb N}$ and any $n\in\mathbb N$ the *restriction* of $f$ to $n$, denoted $f\restriction n$, is the initial segment of $f$ with domain $\set{0,\ldots,n-1}$.
 * Let $T$ be a tree on $X$.
 A sequence $f\in X^{\mathbb N}$ is a *branch* through $T$ if for all $n\in\mathbb N$ we have $f\restriction n\in T$.

-In lectures we will give several examples of branches through set-theoretic trees.

-We now give a fundamental application of the propositional compactness theorem to the study of trees and branches.

 **Theorem** (Konig's lemma) Let $T$ be a tree on $X$ such that every level of $T$ is nonempty and finite.
 Then there exists a branch through $T$.

 We invite the reader to give an example of a tree $T$ such that every level of $T$ is nonempty but there are no branches through $T$.

+Konig's lemma makes a good example of an application of the compactness theorem, so we provide such a proof here.
+On the other hand, it's not hard to give a direct proof, and we invite the reader to do so.

 *Proof*: They key is that the existence of a branch can be encoded using well-formed formulas.
 For convenience we will use the propositional variable symbols $P_t$, where $t$ ranges over the elements of $T$.
 We then let $\Sigma$ consist of the following axioms: